SmartMonitoringSchemes/fetchmesh/docs/start.rst

 Example workflow
 ~~~~~~~~~~~~~~~~

-A typical workflow involves the following steps: 1.
-Fetch *raw*
+A typical workflow involves the following steps:

-measurements results from Atlas API in ``ndjson`` format (one file per
-measurement, one measurement result per line) 2.
-Convert these
+1. Fetch *raw* measurements results from Atlas API in ``ndjson`` format (one file per measurement, one measurement result per line).
-measurement results in ``csv`` format, either in ``split`` mode (one
-file per origin-destination pair, two columns: timestamp, rtt), or in
-``merge`` mode (one file, one line per origin-destination pair, one
-column per timestamp).
+2. Convert these measurement results in ``csv`` format, either in ``split`` mode (one file per origin-destination pair, two columns: timestamp, rtt), or in ``merge`` mode (one file, one line per origin-destination pair, one column per timestamp).

 .. code:: bash